tomhall82/baratie-booking/README.md

 ![Baratie 403 page](/docs/images/baratie-500.png)

 ### Future Development
+- Refine booking view to show an overview that once clicked into, shows bookings in detail.
+Current configuration means users have to scroll to the right on smaller screens to access buttons.
-- Refine bookings enable staff to allocate tables.
+- Refine bookings to enable staff to allocate tables.
 - Add functionality for staff to easily amend the menu.
 - Limit restaurant and table capacity.
 - A restaraunt floorplan and table map to allow staff to easily allocate.